 We promote values of democracy, pluralism, social justice and human rights, particularly in Denmark and the transatlantic context, through education and forms of civil engagement shaped by our specific historical and cultural context.

 We care deeply about history and constantly compare the past to the present to learn for the future.

-The personal and intensive exchange through our programs and our Fellows’ development of independent civil society initiatives, Action Projects, set the path to an active alumni network: the international Humanity in Action Senior Fellow community.
-In supporting our Fellows and Senior Fellows in further developing civic engagement and taking over societal responsibility, the international Humanity in Action network is as decisive resource for the implementation of independent projects and initiatives.
+The personal and intensive exchange through our programs – and our Fellows’ development of independent civil society initiatives, Action Projects – set the path to an active alumni network: The international Humanity in Action Senior Fellow community.
+In supporting our Fellows and Senior Fellows in further developing civil engagement and taking over societal responsibility, the international Humanity in Action network is as decisive resource for the implementation of independent projects and initiatives.

 Humanity in Action Denmark has hosted transatlantic educational programs since 1997.
-These programs have centered on the history of the Holocaust and the exceptional case of the rescue of the Danish Jews, and were created in cooperation with Herbert Pundik, former editor-in-chief of Danish daily Politiken and former chairman of Humanity in Action Denmark as well as Judith Goldstein, executive director of Humanity in Action.
-The programs have evolved into the annual Copenhagen Fellowship program, which explores human rights, diversity and issues pertaining to relationships between majorities and minorities in Denmark and our other programs.
+These programs have centered on the history of the Holocaust and the exceptional case of the rescue of the Danish Jews, and were created in cooperation with Herbert Pundik, former chairman of Humanity in Action Denmark and former editor-in-chief of Danish daily Politiken, as well as Judith Goldstein, executive director of Humanity in Action.
+The programs have evolved into the annual Copenhagen Fellowship program, which explores human rights, diversity and issues pertaining to relationships between majorities and minorities in Denmark and beyond.